Yostky/FreeFire/README.md

 bundle exec rails s - starts rails server on mac

 use "bundle exec" in front of any "rails" commands to run them on mac

+brew services start mysql - starts the mysql server with homebrew

+brew services stop mysql - stops the mysql server with homebrew

+brew services list - how to check if the server is running

+mysql -u root -p  -------- this opens the mysql dashboard. the password is han's favorite place